Cee29/Computer-Network-Final-Project/README.md

 Project steps and configurations are fully documented in the report.
 Packet Tracer file of the final configuration and scenario is also attached.

-This course was part of my studies in the Cybersecurity Professional Bootcamp at the Univerdsity Of Central Florida.
+This course was part of my studies in the Cybersecurity Professional Certificate Program at the Univerdsity Of Central Florida.